Coronavorus subsides in state with 77 new reported deaths, 6,229 cases

 The youngest deaths are a 9-year-old girl from Putnam as well as the two 11-year-olds, a boy in Miami-Dade and a girl in Broward, who are the only three in the 5-14 age class.

-There are 21deaths in the 15-24 class with an increase of 1.
+There are 21 deaths in the 15-24 class with an increase of a 23-year-old man from Volusia.
 Monday's increases were a 16-year-old girl from Miami and 17-year-old boy from Manatee.
-Broward includes a 20-year-old man as a 16-year-old girl from Lee, a 17-year-old boy from Pasco and a 22-year-old woman from Palm Beach County.
+Broward includes a 20-year-old man, as well a 16-year-old girl from Lee, a 17-year-old boy from Pasco and a 22-year-old woman from Palm Beach County.

 Fifty-five people from 25 to 34 also have died from the virus, which was no change.